Audi Car Finance Refunds: Check If You’re Owed Compensation

 How to Check Your Agreement for Hidden Commission Fees

 You may still have options for filing a claim on settled car finance agreements if you believe you have been mis-sold the deal or charged unfair fees.
-No one should risk being stung by hidden commissions or extra charges, so it is essential to read through an agreement when signing up for one — such as a Personal Contract Purchase (PCP) from Audi.
+No one should risk being stung by hidden commissions or extra charges, so it is essential to read through an agreement when signing up for one, such as a Personal Contract Purchase (PCP) from Audi.
 If these charges have been included in the small print, you could unwittingly drive up the overall cost of your financing package.
-Dealerships are sometimes net discretionary commissions that are not always fully disclosed, depending on the applied interest rate or how much the dealership borrows.
+Dealerships sometimes net discretionary commissions that are not always fully disclosed, depending on the applied interest rate or how much the dealership borrows.

 What is the process for claiming a refund from Audi Finance?